chris-bc/esp32-gravity/README.md

 ## The unseen force

 This project contains an evolving collection of wireless utilities for use on the ESP32.
-Initial development will be focused on implementing a core set of 802.11 exploratory tools, with the goal to expand into Bluetooth, BLE and 802.15.4 (ZigBee).
+Initial development focused on implementing a core set of 802.11 exploratory tools, which is gradually being expanded to include Bluetooth and Bluetooth Low Energy (BLE), with 802.15.4 (ZigBee/Thread) and general-purpose
+2.4GHz radio hopefully not too far behind.

 ### Flipper Zero App